Aliases for ACSL6 Gene

 GeneCards Summary for ACSL6 Gene

-ACSL6 (Acyl-CoA Synthetase Long-Chain Family Member 6) is a Protein Coding gene.
-Diseases associated with ACSL6 include myelodysplastic syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and long-chain fatty acid-CoA ligase activity.
-An important paralog of this gene is ACSBG2.
+ACSL6 (Acyl-CoA Synthetase Long Chain Family Member 6) is a Protein Coding gene.
+Diseases associated with ACSL6 include Myelodysplastic Syndrome and Her2-Receptor Negative Breast Cancer.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Fatty acid biosynthesis (KEGG).
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and long-chain fatty acid-CoA ligase activity.
+An important paralog of this gene is ENSG00000281938.

-Activation of long-chain fatty acids for both synthesis of cellular lipids, and degradation via beta-oxidation.
-Plays an important role in fatty acid metabolism in brain and the acyl-CoAs produced may be utilized exclusively for the synthesis of the brain lipid
+Catalyzes the conversion of long-chain fatty acids to their active form acyl-CoA for both synthesis of cellular lipids, and degradation via beta-oxidation (PubMed:22633490, PubMed:24269233).
+Plays an important role in fatty acid metabolism in brain and the acyl-CoAs produced may be utilized exclusively for the synthesis of the brain lipid.